thegeeklab/docker-tidy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/thegeeklab/docker-tidy/blob/master/LICENSE) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](https://github.com/thegeeklab/docker-tidy/blob/master/LICENSE) file for details.